 “Canto really fulfilled that big wishlist item of having robust ways to download.
 It allows a lot of people who used to have to work with a designer to get assets to just do it themselves,” says Sean.

-Favor’s creative team has relied on Canto throughout their growth from early-stage startup to quickly growing company.
+Delivery service Favor has relied on Canto throughout their growth from early-stage startup to quickly growing company.

 5. Your current system is holding your team back

 Ultimately, your digital assets should act as, well… assets, helping to power your team’s success.
 But if any of the above apply, your digital assets are likely holding your team back.
 The average team wastes weeks – even months – each year looking for files.